brianhaddad/EducationalProjects/PhrasalTemplateWordGame/README.md

 There are relatively few moving parts here.
 First the students should look at the data that we're starting with and figure out what might need to be done in order to get to the end goal.
 Define the goal.

 ### FOR loop
-The inputs are stored in an indexed *array*.
+The inputs are stored in an indexed **array**.
 The most basic way to iterate through an indexed arrray is to use a FOR loop.
 Indexing nearly always begins with zero in programming (though there are baffling exceptions).

 Go over setting up the loop and understanding how it "thinks" then have them think about how that will be useful for our program.
 Alternatively, before introducing the loop, talk about the indexed array and see if they can figure out how to describe what we can do with that information to accomplish our goal.

 ### Getting User Input
-An antiquated but simple way to get user input is the javascript *prompt()*.
+An antiquated but simple way to get user input is the javascript **prompt()**.
 We can store the value a user enters into a variable of our own.

 ### Altering the String
 String manipulation is powerful but it can quickly get messy.
 We're not going to cover any best practices here, we're just going to get the job done.
-Talk about string concatenation for the prompt, then talk about *replace()* for inserting the user data into the original template string.
+Talk about string concatenation for the prompt, then talk about **replace()** for inserting the user data into the original template string.

+Touch on the way **replace()** works, replacing only the first found instance when not using a regular expression.
+Show the regular expression (regex) in the "black box" code and explain that it took two days to get that regex working properly.
+Regex is powerful, but it can be a pain in the rear to get it working in any given context.
+I'm frankly not even sure if that regex will always work the way I want it to, it just worked fine for what I needed here for now so I went with it.

 ### Updating the DOM
-Talk a bit about the DOM.
-Look back at the HTML and talk about how javascript needs a way to communicate with the web page, so it uses its own model to understand how the HTML is structured.
+Talk a bit about the DOM (Document Object Model).
+Look back at the HTML and talk about how javascript needs a way to communicate with the web page, so it uses its own "object" model to understand how the HTML is structured.
 We can directly manipulate the DOM from within javascript, and the browser will display those updates to us.

 While we're looking at the HTML, does "Read File" accurately capture what we're doing?
 How about "Play Game"?